grommet/grommet/src/js/components/Grommet/README.md

 **options**

-Opt in that would assure that the id is placed on
+Additional configurations that will be applied throughout the
-      on DOM node.
-For example in Layer we currently we have id being placed on both StyledContainer, StyledLayer, so id would only be placed on StyledContainer for accessibility.
+        application.
+If options.layer.singleId === true, id on Layer will be placed on StyledLayer and '{id}__container' will be placed on StyledContainer.

 ```
 object